legacy-seismic-data/legacy-seismic-data.github.io/organizations/icgc.md

 breadcrumb          : true
 ---

-Instrumental seismic recording in Catalonia (NE Spain) started early in the 20th Century.
-The first known seismic station (EBR) started in 1905 at Ebre Observatory, founded by the Jesuits near Tortosa, in the S of Catalonia.
-In 1906, the Royal Academy of Sciences of Barcelona installed a second seismic station, still active, at the Fabra observatory (FBR), near Barcelona.
-Small observatories followed soon in Olot (1907) and Girona (1909), but they lasted only a few years and just some scarce data have been preserved.
+Catalonia has a long tradition of seismic recording starting early in the 20th Century.
+The first known seismic station  started in 1905 at Ebre Observatory (EBR) founded by the Jesuits near Tortosa in southern Catalonia.
+In 1906, the Royal Academy of Sciences of Barcelona installed a second seismic station, still active, at the Fabra Observatory (FBR), near Barcelona.
+Both keep their seismograms and a large amount of complementary information such as station notebooks, seismic bulletins, and correspondence.
+Small observatories followed soon in Olot (1907) and Girona (1909) which were operational for a few years with only some scarce data having been preserved.
 An improved seismic network was installed by the regional government in 1985 and a few stations from the Spanish network and academic institutions were also added.

-Institut Cartogràfic i Geològic de Catalunya [website](Institut Cartogràfic i Geològic de Catalunya)
+The Catalan seismic network is presently managed by the Institut Cartogràfic i Geològic de Catalunya [(ICGC)](Institut Cartogràfic i Geològic de Catalunya).

 ## Stations